-Part of being a web designer (or any other type of service provider for that matter) is dealing with the reality that deadlines are going to be a part of your job.
-Deadlines often have a negative stigma, but they actually freelancers and independent designers to keep themselves on track and to promote efficiency and productivity, which will lead to a profitable business.
+Part of being a web designer (or any other type of service provider for that matter) is dealing with the reality that deadlines are a part of your job.
+Deadlines often have a negative stigma, but they actually help freelancers and independent designers to keep themselves on track and to promote efficiency and productivity, which will lead to a profitable business.

-Last week I wrote about some various steps to achieving a productive workday, and in many cases your days will involve the need to meet deadlines, or at least to make progress towards meeting the deadlines at a later date.
-In this article we’ll take a look at 10 different things that you can do to help yourself in terms of meeting deadlines on client projects.
+I recently wrote about some various steps to achieving a productive workday, and in many cases, your days will involve the need to meet deadlines, or at least to make progress towards meeting the deadlines at a later date.
+In this article, we’ll take a look at 10 different things that you can do to help yourself in terms of meeting deadlines on client projects.

 1. Start with Realistic Expectations

 One of the most important factors in completing projects on time is simply not accepting work that requires an unrealistic deadline.
 Of course, there will be times when a looming deadline will be a tight squeeze, but if you hope to be able to meet a deadline and to provide your highest quality of work, a certain amount of time will be needed.